The pest may be a weed, plant disease, insect, rodent, mold, mildew, bird, or other nuisance.

-You may need several days to consider everything you have heard and read in company documentation.
-And though cost is a consideration, it should not be the most important factor in your decision.
+You may need several days to consider everything you have heard and read company documentation.
+Although cost is a consideration, it should not be the most important factor in your decision.
 You should choose a company based on their strong professional commitment toward effective, environmentally safe, and friendly pest management service.

-Once you have chosen a company, ask about guarantees and, if it becomes necessary, how the written or verbal agreement can be cancelled.
+Once you have chosen a company, ask about expected outcomes and, if it becomes necessary, how the written or verbal agreement can be canceled.

 Provides unbiased pesticide information.